Iron Supplements

 Are there any alternative procedures to treat iron-deficiency anemia?

 In some cases, where neither oral iron therapy nor IV iron therapy are successful in treating a patient with iron-deficiency anemia, a blood transfusion may be recommended.
-Red blood cell (RBC) transfusions have been used to successfully treat anemia and may be a good option for patients who have not responded well enough to other forms of treatment.
+Red blood cell (RBC) transfusions have been used to successfully treat anemia and may be a good option for people who have not responded well enough to other forms of treatment.
 However, RBC transfusions do present some health risks and can be an expensive option.
-This procedure is typically restricted to patients experiencing acute severe anemia.1
+This procedure is typically restricted to people experiencing acute severe anemia.1